miking-lang/miking/README.md

 Nevertheless, to understand the Miking system, it is a good idea to learn to write basic programs directly as MCore expressions.

-An MCore file `.mc` is in the end always translated into an MCore expression.
+In the end, an MCore file `.mc` is always translated into an MCore expression.
 If an MCore file contains `mexpr 5`, it means that the final expression of the program is value `5`.
 That is, `mexpr` states the start of the program and is followed by the actual MExpr of the program.
 If the keyword `mexpr` is left out of the file, a default mexpr unit value `()` is the resulting value.

 ### Unit Test Expressions

 When writing MCore programs, it is typically done by writing explicit unit tests as part of the code.
 For instance

 ```
+mexpr
 utest addi 1 2 with 3 in
 ()
 ```